opf/openproject/doc/installation/manual/README.md

 prevents you from such errors.

-## Finish the Installation of OpenProject
+## Finish the installation of OpenProject

 ```bash
 [openproject@host] cd ~/openproject-ce